-The Plan is administered by the Investment Incentive Program Administrative Committee (the "Plan Administrator" or "Committee"), which is appointed by the Company's Board of Directors.
-New York Life Trust Company ("Trustee") provides the record keeping services and served as the Plan's appointed trustee.
+The Plan is administered by the Investment Incentive Program Administrative Committee (the "Plan Administrator" or "Committee"), which is appointed by ASWC's Board of Directors.
+New York Life Trust Company ("Trustee") provides the record keeping services and serves as the Plan's appointed trustee.